John Thompson remembered as builder of young lives

-WASHINGTON (AP) -- Former President Barack Obama remembered John Thompson not so much as a basketball coach but as someone who reshaped lives.
+WASHINGTON — Former President Barack Obama remembered John Thompson not so much as a basketball coach but as someone who reshaped lives.

 Thompson’s life was honored during a virtual memorial.
 It was held in conjunction with the Georgetown University and the Thompson Family and through Facebook Live.